You-Gao/Blog/_work/2025-03-26-neocities.md

 <br/>
 ---
 [^1]: The best practices I'm referring to is the idea of user stories -> "minimal clicks/intuitive flow" -> ui patterns.
-[^2]: Psychological experiments are "causally underpinned" by a phenomenological or a neurological explanation i.e. why changing a schema causes different qualia reports is either due to an intersubjective reason or a neuronal reason[^3].
+[^2]: Psychological experiments are "*causally underpinned*" by a phenomenological or a neurological explanation i.e. why changing a schema causes different qualia reports is either due to an intersubjective reason or a neuronal reason[^3].
 [^3]: Its similar to how say a statement (if rain -> plant growth) can be experimentally verified, but what is happening under the hood is that there's a hidden syllogism grounded in a theory of cellular biology[^4].
 [^4]: Another analogy is the difference between Thermodynamics and Statistical Mechanics.